markus-wa/unholy-graal/README.md

 	at com.oracle.truffle.llvm.runtime.nodes.op.LLVMArithmeticNodeFactory$LLVMI64ArithmeticNodeGen.executeGeneric_generic3(LLVMArithmeticNodeFactory.java:22
 ```

-ok, just have to re-implement some random function in LLVM assembly
+aaah right, we just have to re-implement some random function in LLVM assembly - that makes sense!

 ```
 define i64 @fshli64(i64 %a, i64 %b, i64 %s) #24 {